• About

 • Projects & Ideas

-You are here: Home / Flowers & Plants / The 5 Best Valentine’s Day Plants For Your Gardener
+You are here: Home / Projects & Ideas / The 5 Best Valentine’s Day Flowering Plants For Your Gardener

-The 5 Best Valentine’s Day Plants For Your Gardener
+The 5 Best Valentine’s Day Flowering Plants For Your Gardener

 Give a living plant this year for long-term beauty

-It’s almost Valentine’s Day and you might be thinking of sending your loved one cut flowers – but wouldn’t it be nice if you got the beauty of flowers but they lasted longer?
+It’s almost Valentine’s Day, and you might be thinking of sending your loved one cut flowers like roses – but wouldn’t it be nice if you got the beauty of a flowering plant that lasts so much longer?

 There are several potted plants available at this time of year that would make a great Valentine’s Day gift, especially if your loved one is a gardener 🙂